LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/outbound-campaigns.md

 {:start="3"}
 1. Define a new campaign in the 3rd party platform you are using (CM Telecom)
 2. Log into LivePerson’s platform
-3. Navigate to the ‘Campaigns’ tab and then the ‘Outbound’ tab, click ‘add campaign’
+3. Navigate to the Campaign Builder and then the ‘Outbound’ tab, click ‘add campaign’

 ![](/img/outbound-campaigns-2.png)